blameaimer/Zenify/README.md

 ## 👋 Intro

-IT'S A INNOVATIVE MULTIPLATFORM MOBILE APPLICATION BUILT IN REACT NATIVE TO ZENIFY THE USERS ☯︎☯︎☯︎☯︎ :boom: 🔥🔥🔥🔥
+Zenify is a cross platform mobile app built in  to aid mindfulness and concentration.
+Users have access to guided meditations, ambient sounds and a timer which can structure and record focus and break sessions.

 ---

 ## 🚀 Getting Started

-* In your terminal go into a directory and then run the following command:
+* In your terminal go into directory and then run the following command:

         git clone https://github.com/blameaimer/Zenify
         cd Zenify

-* Run this code in your terminal(!!MAKE SURE YOU HAVE Android or IOS emulator running!!):
+* Run this code in your terminal (<b>Make sure you have Android/IOS emulator running or <a href="https://expo.dev/client"><b>Expo Go</b></a> is downloaded on your smartphone so you can scan the QR code</b>):

         npm i
         npm start